freenas/freenas-docs/userguide/settings.rst

 ========

-The |ui-settings| menu has shortcuts to edit the :literal:`root` account settings and password, set interface preferences, view system information, and switch to the :guilabel:`Legacy Web Interface`.
+The |ui-settings| menu has shortcuts to edit the :literal:`root` account settings and password, set interface preferences, and view system information.

 .. _Edit root Account: